c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 Java NIO API is based on the three classes: _Channel_, _Buffer_, _Selector_.

-The _Channel_ class represents a connection to an entity (hardware device, file, socket, software component etc) that is capable of performing I/O operations (reading or writing).
+The _Channel_ class represents a connection to an entity (hardware device, file, socket, software component, etc) that is capable of performing I/O operations (reading or writing).

-<sub>In comparison with streams that are uni-directional, channels are bi-directional.</sub>
+<sub>In comparison with uni-directional streams, channels are bi-directional.</sub>

 The _Buffer_ class is a fixed-size data container with additional methods to read and write data.
 All _Channel_ data are handled through _Buffer_ but never directly: all data that are sent to a _Channel_ are written into a _Buffer_, all data that are received from a _Channel_ are read into a _Buffer_.